lcouper/MosquitoThermalSelection/Sequence_Analysis/DownstreamAnalysis_GeneAnnotation/README.md

 braker.gtf file saved here: https://drive.google.com/drive/u/1/folders/1WdF4YUSKHwXKFdPrXm_8ap6yZSsxM7hD

 ## Assigning candidate SNPs to genes
-Note: this was conducted in R using the script ThermalSelectionExp_IdentifyingGenes.R uploaded here
+Note: this was conducted in R using the script ThermalSelectionExp_IdentifyingGenesFromSNPs.R uploaded here

 In brief, this script:
 - pulls in the candidate SNP lists